Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Comparison of the structure functions at time and

+Figs.~\ref{fig:maps_004} and \ref{fig:maps_006} show 2D slices of the velocity and magnetic fluctuations at $t=4.5\,L/c$ and $t=6.75\,L/c$, respectively, with guide-field strengths $B_g=0$, $0.3B_0$, and $B_0$.
+The $x-y$ slices are taken at $z$ location where the flux ropes are visually most prominent, while the $x-z$ slices are taken in the middle of the $y$ axis at the $z$ location.

+Figs.~\ref{fig:beta_rec} and \ref{fig:EkEb} show the time evolution of the reconnection rate $\beta_{\rm rec} = u_{\rm in}/c$, kinetic energy, and magnetic field fluctuation energy.
+Here $u_{\rm in}$ is the inflow speed.

-Fig.~\ref{fig:sf_time} shows the square root of the second-order structure functions $\sqrt{\langle{\rm SF}(\Delta x)\rangle_{y,z}}$ (left panels), $\sqrt{\langle{\rm SF}(\Delta y)\rangle_{x,z}}$ (middle panels), and $\sqrt{\langle{\rm SF}(\Delta z)\rangle_{x,y_{\rm mid}}}$ (right panels), computed at $t=6.75\,L/c$ for velocity (top two rows) and magnetic (bottom two rows) fluctuations.
+Figs.~\ref{fig:sf_time_004} and \ref{fig:sf_time_006} show the square root of the second-order structure functions $\sqrt{\langle{\rm SF}(\Delta x)\rangle_{y,z}}$ (left panels), $\sqrt{\langle{\rm SF}(\Delta y)\rangle_{x,z}}$ (middle panels), and $\sqrt{\langle{\rm SF}(\Delta z)\rangle_{x,y_{\rm mid}}}$ (right panels), computed at $t=4.5\,L/c$ and $t=6.75\,L/c$, respectively, for velocity (top two rows) and magnetic (bottom two rows) fluctuations.
 We present results for the limiting guide-field cases: $B_g=0$ and $B_g=B_0$.
 The variation of the slopes as a function of guide-field strength is detailed in Fig.~\ref{fig:sf_slope_006}.
 These structure functions exhibit behavior consistent with the main text and Figs.~\ref{fig:sf_xmid}--\ref{fig:sf_slope}: the velocity scaling slope is approximately $1/3$ up to $30d_e$, whereas the magnetic field structure function displays a steeper slope ($>1/3$).